 BCIT’s Bachelor of Interior Design graduates will be able to apply for jobs in Interior Design and Architectural firms across Canada, the USA and abroad.
 They will also have a direct path to becoming a professional Registered Interior Designer in Canada and are eligible to write the NCIDQ exam upon completion of the required work experience.

-The BCIT Bachelor of Interior Design program is set up for students to complete in four years: it is based on the completion of the two-year Diploma in Interior Design, with an additional two years of study to earn their Bachelor Degree.
+The BCIT Bachelor of Interior Design program is set up for students to complete in four years: it is based on the completion of the two-year BCIT Diploma in Interior Design, with an additional two years of study to earn their Bachelor Degree.

-December 2014 Graduates: 88% of students enrolled in this additional Bachelor Degree component graduated in two years.
+April 2016 Graduates (2014 intake): 80% of students enrolled in this additional Bachelor Degree component graduated in two years.